 Berkshire Healthcare has a record of achievement and success that places us as one of the best performing Trusts in the country.
 We are rated 'Outstanding' by the CQC, we have a history of strong financial performance, and we have a highly skilled and engaged workforce.
 We aspire to be an outstanding organisation for everyone: our people, our patients, their families, and their carers.

 Some of the benefits of joining our team:

 o Salary ranging from £21,396 - £22,866 per annum (incl of HCAS)o Flexible working opportunities and a strong emphasis on your work, life balanceo Annual leave - 27 days for new starters, plus bank holidays.
 Increasing to 29 days after 5 years and 33 days after 10 years NHS service.o Excellent learning and development opportunitieso Salary sacrifice scheme for a new caro Generous maternity, paternity and adoption leave for eligible staffo Advanced IT enablement and supporto Confidential telephone care service providing independent support and advice for staff.

 We are committed to equal opportunities and welcome applications from all sections of the community, regardless of any protected characteristics.
 Reasonable adjustments will be made for disabled applicants where required.

 The Trust is also committed to safeguarding children, young people and vulnerable adults and requires all staff and volunteers to share this commitment.
-We follow safe recruitment practices to protect children, young people and vulnerable adults.

 Please see attached job description for more information about this role and working at Berkshire Healthcare NHS Foundation Trust.